 Don’t rest until you make sure there’s nothing that will come back and bite you.”

-Get started on your real estate venture
+Start your real estate venture

 “Successful house flipping really comes down to analyzing properties quickly and correctly, obtaining sufficient financing, finding the right deal, and then keeping the project on-time and well-designed,” says Lucas Machado, President of House Heroes LLC.